 \subsubsection{Use case: accelerating iso-surface computation}

-We further show how our method benefits scientific analysis by performing the analysis on the decomposed representations, using iso-surface extraction in scientific visualization as an example.
+We further show how our method benefits scientific analysis by performing analysis on the decomposed representations, using iso-surface computation in scientific visualization as an example.
 An iso-surface is a three-dimensional analog of an iso-line.
 It is a surface that represents points of a constant value (i.e., iso-value) within a volume of space, which can be used to study specific features around objects, such as features of fluid flows around aircraft wings in computational fluid dynamics.
-In what follows, we first show the accuracy of iso-surface computation using MGARD and our method with different levels of hierarchical representations.
-After that, we demonstrate the performance improvement of conducting analysis with coarse representations.
+In what follows, we first show the accuracy of iso-surface computation using MGARD and our method with different levels of decomposed representations.
+After that, we demonstrate the performance improvement of conducting analysis with those decomposed representations.

-We use the area of the computed iso-surface, which is the outcome of the analysis, to measure the accuracy of different representations.
+We use the area of the iso-surface, which is the outcome of the analysis, to measure the accuracy of different level representations.
 Two representative fields (velocity\_x and temperature) from NYX datasets are evaluated with designated iso-values.
-The iso-value is set to $0$ for velocity\_x because there are specific property scientists would like to see when velocity equals 0.
+The iso-value is set to $0$ for velocity\_x because there are specific property scientists would like to see when velocity equals $0$.
 As for temperature, the iso-value is set to the mean of data.
-Table \ref{tab:iso_vx} and Table \ref{tab:iso_temp} display the relative errors on the area of iso-surface for the designated iso-value.
-From the two examples, we can see that our method has similar error compared with MGARD, but offers significantly higher decomposition/recomposition performance.
-Specifically, they both have less than 7\% error for the level $3$ presentations, which could be enough for domain scientists in certain cases.
+We perform the multilevel decomposition for $3$ times, which leads to $4$ levels of representations.
+According to our definitions in Section~\ref{sec:background}, level $3$ is the finest-grained representation (original data) while level $0$ is the coarsest-grained one.
+Table~\ref{tab:iso_vx} and Table~\ref{tab:iso_temp} display the relative errors on the area of iso-surface for the designated iso-value using the different representations.
+Note that the relative errors of MGARD and our method are not exactly the same because of the different treatments on the non-dyadic cases when data dimensions are not in the form of $2^k+1$ where $k$ is an integer.
+To avoid the expensive preprocessing steps for such cases in MGARD, we introduce extra dummy nodes while performing the data reordering, which leads to slightly different decomposition results.
+From the two examples, we can see that our method has similar errors to those of MGARD while offering significantly higher decomposition/recomposition performance.